 Confidential information includes all non-public information that might be of use to competitors, or harmful to the Company or its customers, if disclosed.
 You must maintain the confidentiality of such information entrusted to you by the Company, its customers and its suppliers, except when disclosure is authorized by the Company or required by law.

 Examples of confidential information include, but are not limited to: the Company’s trade secrets; business trends and projections; information about financial performance; new product or marketing plans; research and development ideas or information; manufacturing processes; information about potential acquisitions, divestitures and investments; stock splits, public or private securities offerings or changes in dividend policies or amounts; information about potential litigation; significant personnel changes; and existing or potential major contracts, orders, suppliers, customers or finance sources or the loss thereof.

 Your obligation with respect to confidential information extends beyond the workplace.
 In that respect, it applies to communications with your family members and continues to apply even after your employment or director relationship with the Company terminates.

 Our goal is to conduct our business with integrity.

+VIII.
 Protection and Proper Use of Company Assets